Cherreads

 He moved fast and quiet, using the elevation.
 The hunting bow was across his back and useless at this range, but his hand found it anyway.
 As he hit the clearing floor, he hurled the heavy wood hard and flat at the mountain lion's face to buy two seconds.

 The weapon caught the creature across the eye socket.
 The mountain lion flinched left.
-Will landed between the beast and the girls, his hand slapping his hip out of pure instinct before hitting the empty, melted pouch.
-The folding knife was gone, snapped off in a coyote's throat a mile back.
+Will landed between the beast and the girls.
+His hand slapped his hip out of pure instinct before hitting the empty, melted pouch.
+The folding knife was gone.

 "Move to the wall," Will said.
 "High ground if you can find it."

-"Took you long enough," the dark-haired girl said, already falling back with her friend.
+"Took you long enough," the dark-haired girl said.
+She was already falling back with her friend.

 The mountain lion finished flinching.